31 Sales Training Ideas to Improve Sales Performance

 By practicing these exercises, they’ll become more confident and skilled at handling various challenges and closing deals effectively.

-Sales training example ‘role-playing’:
+Sales training example ‘role-playing’

 • Indecisive customer scenario: Practice convincing customers who can’t decide.